Skip To Main Content

 of Operating Budget Allocated to Financial Aid

-Identify as Students of Color
+Who Identify as People of Color

 Different Schools Feed into the New Student Body